 Once the tree was up, Dad strung the big old fashioned lights so we could decorate it (only they weren’t old fashioned at the time).
-We were only allowed to have the lights on for a half-hour or so at a time because the bulbs got so hot.
-I hated having to turn the lights off when our time was up!
+We were only allowed to have the lights on for a half-hour or so at a time because the bulbs got very hot, and I hated having to turn the lights off when our time was up.

 Of course my brother and I had a blast decorating the tree with our mom.
 Like all children of that era, putting on the icicles (tinsel) was our favorite part!
 We would start out carefully placing each individual strand on one at a time, but as we got bored with the process, we would start tossing handfuls at a time leaving glittery clumps randomly placed on the tree.

 We never had our tree up for more than about a week because my parents were concerned about the fire hazard, and quite honestly, I think that was the norm back then.
 One year our tree came down a little early thanks to me.
 When I was in first grade, I had the mumps during my Christmas break.
 While checking out my favorite little elf decoration, I managed to pull the whole tree over on top of myself!
 Since I had the mumps, and therefore swollen jaws, my dad said that I looked like a chipmunk crawling out from under a tree in the forest!